 Jeff Mason and Bill Reed flitted from table to table checking on the inspection trippers and making sure glasses were topped up and everyone was happy.
 When the meal was over, they helped clear the tables and rearranged the chairs into a cinema format for the main event of the evening, the first Flamenco show at the Fontainebleau.

 I heaved a sigh of relief as the dancers arrived while people were taking their seats.
 The conversation rumbled on, cigarettes were lit, and a smoky haze filled the bar.
-People chatted as they waited, and waited.
+People chatted as they waited and waited.

 I was about to explode.

-Then about a microsecond before my fuse was about to blow, three women in red and black Spanish dresses, plus two men in black pants and red shirts one carrying a guitar, and another a wooden box, walked in via the patio from the storeroom where they had been changing.
+Then, about a microsecond before my fuse was about to blow, three women in red and black Spanish dresses, plus two men in black pants and red shirts one carrying a guitar, and another a wooden box, walked in via the patio from the storeroom where they had been changing.
 Four chairs were lined up in the corner between the lobby and the front window.
 The chairs stood on a thick timber panel covering the floor tiles on which the dancers would perform.
 The man with the box placed it on the panel and sat on it, the remainder sat on the chairs and waited.
 The timber was to protect the tiles from stamping feet and to provide the appropriate quality acoustic effects for the dancers.

 “Welcome to our first Wings Tours group of the year and regular customers,” I said through the microphone.
 “And to those joining us from El Capistrano Village.
 To celebrate the opening of our expanded bar and restaurant, tonight we have a special treat.
 Appearing for the first time at the Fontainebleau, from Vélez-Málaga, is Cecilia Fargo and her Flamenco Spectacular.”